TurbulentGoat/musk_networth/README.md

 <h1>💰 Elon Musk Net Worth Tracker 💰</h1>

 ## Disclaimer:
-This application is for educational and entertainment purposes only.
+This application is for entertainment purposes **only!!**
 The data accuracy depends on the source (Forbes) and is subject to change.
 The calculations are estimations and not financial advice.

 I shouldn't have to say this but better safe than sorry I guess...
 #### DO NOT USE THIS TOOL FOR FINANCIAL DECISIONS!!